raiyni/foundry-macros/README.md

 1. Name your macro
 1. Change the type to script
 1. Copy and paste the contents of whatever file into the command box
+1. Change the character name in the files to match your sheet.